 Tip: Instead of lining the ruler with the pupil’s center, line it up with the pupil’s edge.
 Use the inside of the pupil’s edge and the outside of the pupil’s edge to measure.
 Doing it this way will provide you with a more precise measurement.

 Step 1: Sit down in a room, making sure that you are about 45cm apart from each other.
 Keep both of your eyes open as your friend measures your PD.
-However, your friend needs to keep one of her eyes closed when she measures yours PD.
+However, your friend needs to keep one of her eyes closed when she measures your PD.

 Step 2: Your friend needs to hold the ruler against your forehead.
-You need to look into the open eye of your friend as they take your measurement.
+You need to look into the open eye of your friend as they take your measurements.
 The “0” on the ruler needs to line with one of the pupil’s center.
 Write down the number that aligns with the other pupil’s center.
 Both of you should not move your heads during this entire process.

 Just like last time, you want to measure at least three times.
 This will give you your near distance, which is 57 and to get your distance PD, add “three” to distance PD, giving you 60.
 A general rule of thumb is that most adults have a PD from 55 to 65 while most children have a PD from 42 to 54.